 Articles

-Eddies RWC Final Review Posted over 12 years ago
+Eddies RWC Final Review Posted about 13 years ago

 Historically, World Cup finals have one or two tries in them, and this was no different.
 I’m sure many supporters were optimistic of a convincing attacking display from New Zealand, but that was never going to be true to history.